 There was never any doubt in Hack Albertson’s mind that he would join the U.S. Marine Corps, since every generation of his family had proudly served in the military.
-His family friend William H. Myers was awarded the Navy Cross posthumously in Vietnam, and his award citation inspired Albertson to become a U.S. Marine.
+His family friend William H. Myers was awarded the Navy Cross Posthumously in Vietnam and his award citation inspired Albertson to become a U.S. Marine.

-Albertson served on the Kentucky-Indiana Chapter of PVA’s board of directors for several years.
-He has also held chapter positions as vice president, treasurer, hospital liaison officer and national director.
+Albertson served on the Kentucky-Indiana Chapter of PVA’s Board of Directors for several years.
+He has also held chapter positions as vice president, treasurer, hospital liaison officer, and national director.

-He joined PVA because he loves helping recently injured veterans find ways to make their lives better.
-Albertson loves the outdoors and enjoys many outdoor hobbies.
-What Albertson wants the public to know about PVA is “how [PVA’s] programs help all veterans.
+He joined PVA because he loves helping newly injured veterans find ways to make their lives better.
+Albertson loves the outdoors and has many hobbies there.
+Albertson wants the public to know that PVA’s programs “help all veterans.
 We also impact their caregivers and children immensely.
 PVA is the loudest voice for the disabled community.”

 Albertson is on the board of Battle Buddy 3 Gun, and has served on the board of directors with the local National Wild Turkey Federation Chapter and with Lifewaters.org.
 He is also a certified advanced scuba diver and is a member of the Paralyzed and Disabled Scuba Diving Organization, and the Wounded Veterans in Parks (WVIP) program.

 On December 7, 2018, Albertson experienced a momentous day in his life when he took part in a dive at the USS Arizona Memorial at Pearl Harbor to finish testing several oil-resistant materials for future research, as part of the Pearl Harbor WVIP program.
 While there he met members of the Eagles’ band.
 The Eagles played a tribute video to the Paralyzed Veterans diving in Pearl Harbor at their concert that night in Honolulu.